Databases - By Title

 This multi-subject database supplies hundreds of streaming video documentaries from such distributors as Bullfrog Films, Icarus Films, Terra Nova Films, Fanlight, Kartemquin Films, Scorpion TV, National Film Board of Canada, and others, on topics in the sciences, social sciences, humanities, arts, and professional studies.

 The Drama Online Library features full text plays from both iconic and contemporary playwrights.
 All plays may be downloaded or printed.
 Additionally, this collection supplies writings on playwrights and theatre-related topics through online scholarly works and practical guides.
 Locate plays by title, playwright, genre, the number of cast members, and the number of scenes.
 Monologues are easily identified.
 Information on production rights is attached to every play.
 Sample playwrights represented in Drama Online include Ibsen, Chekhov, Brecht, Pirandello, Shakespeare, Oscar Wilde, Noel Coward, Alan Ayckbourn, and Tom Stoppard.
 Users can create character grids for all plays, showing which scenes each character is in and offering the ability to see only the lines and stage directions of one character.
-Use IE or Firefox.
+Preferred browsers for this database are IE or Firefox.
+If you use Chrome, clear your cache and cookies.